 New York Property Capital Gains Tax (and other taxes)

-Property tax is provided as a monthly amount with each property but paid quarterly.
-A rough guide is $1 per sqft per month but it varies with the apartment and building.
-For example, a 1000 sqft apartment may have monthly property tax of $1000.
+NYC property tax is the City’s main source of revenue.
+When viewing a property listing online, the NYC property tax is provided as a monthly amount but paid quarterly.
+A rough guide is $1.50 per square foot per month but it varies with the apartment and building.
+For example, a 1000 sqft apartment may have monthly property tax of $1,500.
 This is the second largest carrying cost after common charges each month (excluding mortgage).

-This depends on the owner’s income level but assuming the owner only has income from one property in the US, it should be around 20 percent of taxable income.
-It’s important to note that the US allows annual depreciation of investment property.
-This depreciation is a phantom expense which would wipe out taxable income especially in the early years of ownership.
+This depends on the owner’s income level but assuming the owner only has income from one property in the U.S., it should be around 20 percent of taxable income.
+It’s important to note that the U.S. allows annual depreciation of investment property.
+This depreciation is a phantom expense which should wipe out taxable income especially in the early years of ownership.

 Estate (Inheritance) Tax